Baby Formula, Seoul, South Korea

 Naw Abikaila Ki (Nawbi) started life in a refugee camp in Thailand.
-As members of the ethnic minority, the Karen, Nawbi’s family has no territory to call their own
+As members of the ethnic minority, the Karen, Nawbi’s family have no territory to call their own

 Growing up in Vietnam, Thao Nguyen always felt like an outsider.
 As one of 23,000 mixed-race children left behind by US servicemen,